edgarroman/zappa-django-guide/docs/aws_network.md

 [will not have outbound access to the Internet](aws_network_primer.md#general-behavior-and-internet-access).
 In order to do this you will have use a Public/Private setup.

+Some additional considerations from the AWS Documentation !!! quote "Some additional considerations from the [AWS Documentation](http://docs.aws.amazon.com/lambda/latest/dg/vpc.html#vpc-configuring)"
+    * We recommend that you avoid DNS resolution of public host names for your VPC.
+This can take several seconds to resolve, which adds several seconds of billable time on your request.
+For example, if your Lambda function accesses an Amazon RDS instance in your VPC, launch the instance with the no-publicly-accessible option.

+    * When you add VPC configuration to a Lambda function, it can only access resources in that VPC.
+If a Lambda function needs to access both VPC resources and the public Internet, the VPC needs to have a Network Address Translation (NAT) instance inside the VPC.

+    * When a Lambda function is configured to run within a VPC, it incurs an additional ENI start-up penalty.
+This means address resolution may be delayed when trying to connect to network resources.

 **This scenario is good for straightforward setups with a little work, but has significant limitations**

 ### VPC with a Public subnet and Private subnet